 - Roll-up floor mattress (usually made of foam, these can roll up easily and have a minimal footprint)

 You’ll also want to provide your guest with fresh sheets, pillows and a comforter with a few extra blankets, depending on how cold your home gets at night.
 You should also make sure there’s a lamp nearby to provide your guest with light when it’s dark and a dresser or rack to hang up clothes.
+If you have a storage unit where you keep these kinds of spare items, be sure to go through your unit before you buy anything new.

 If your guest is staying in a common area, consider getting a room divider to create a partition that gives them some privacy during their stay.
-Shoji screens, typically made from wood and translucent paper, are a lightweight, minimal and stylish type of divider that you can easily fold and place in storage when you’re not using them.
+Shoji screens, typically made from wood and translucent paper, are a lightweight, minimal and stylish type of divider that you can easily fold and place in self storage when you’re not using them.

 If you want to go above and beyond, you can also provide the following items for your guests: